Snoopy! The Musical: Brisbane, Australia

 The musical played at The Queensland Performing Arts Center in The Cremorne Theatre, Brisbane (The Queensland Theatre Company) from October through December 1986.
 It then transferred to The Gold Coast in January 1987.
 Directed by Greg Gesch, starring Jack Webster as Snoopy, Patrick Phillips as Charlie Brown and Zoe Bertram as Lucy.

 San Marcos, Texas

 A revised version, under the name The World According to Snoopy came to Texas State University from February 14–19, 2017.
-The musical was directed by Kaitlin Hopkins, starring Ryne Nardecchia as Snoopy.
-The musical was Choreographed by Adam Cates, Music Direction and Orchestrations by Greg Bolin, Production Stage Manager: Ethan Mitchell, Lighting Design by Ethan Jones, Scenic Design by Michelle Ney, Sound Design by Phillip Owen, Costume Design by Sally Rath, Projections Design by Andrew Mcintyre, Props Master by Erin Kehr, Sound Mixing by Ryan Thorton, Assistant Directing by Tom Delbello, Assisting to the director by Grayson Yockey, Assistant Choreographing by Elizabeth Brady, and Assistant Music Directing by Spencer Hansen.
-Besides revising the book and adding or removing songs, Grossman collaborated with Andrew Lippa (who had previously contributed new music to the 1999 Broadway revival of You're a Good Man, Charlie Brown) on the new song "Husband Material".
+The musical was directed by Kaitlin Hopkins and starred a cast of students.
+Grossman was directly involved with this production: besides revising the book and adding or removing songs, Grossman collaborated with Andrew Lippa (who had previously contributed new music to the 1999 Broadway revival of You're a Good Man, Charlie Brown) on the new song "Husband Material".

 Cape Town, South Africa

-The musical ran at the Artscape Arena in Cape Town, South Africa in February 2018.
-The cast starred Jaydon Farao in the title role of Snoopy.
+The musical ran at the Artscape Arena in Cape Town, South Africa in February 2018, starring Jaydon Farao in the title role of Snoopy.
 The musical was produced by G&S, directed by Darryl Spijkers, musical direction by Kathy Lin, Set Design by Waldo Buckle and Zain Cassiem and Costume Design by David Pamplin.